New England New State Movement: Name

 New England was first called Northern NSW, the North, the Northern Districts or the Northern Provinces.
 The name New England was applied to the Tableland area forming New England's core.
-The Tablelands are known as the Northern Tablelands, the New New England Tablelands or sometimes just the New England to distinguish them from the broader New England area.
+The Tablelands are known as the Northern Tablelands, the New England Tablelands or sometimes just the New England to distinguish them from the broader New England area.

 The name New England was adopted for the whole area by the Northern Separation Movement at its 1931 Maitland convention.
 From there its usage spread, contracting again as the new state movement went into decline after 1967.

 Philosophical origins

-From its earliest days, separatism was associated with the then newly-formed Country Party, and its immediate predecessor the Progressive Party.
+From its earliest days, separatism was associated with the then newly formed Country Party, and its immediate predecessor the Progressive Party.
 The rationale for a separate state had parallels with that of the Country Party itself, a belief that country interests needed to be defended against dominant metropolitan interests, particularly, but not only, those associated with the Australian Labor Party.
 Within the area proposed for the new state—especially if the industrial and mining area of the Lower Hunter were to be excluded—the Country Party stood a far better chance of forming a majority government, something politically impossible within the existing larger state of New South Wales.
 The Country Party's influence at federal level would also tend to increase, by the creation of new senators representing the new state.

 The demographics of the area of the proposed new state area were also significant.
-Compared to the metropolitan and southern parts of New South Wales, the Northern Tablelands and Northern Rivers had a higher concentration of followers of the then-dominant Protestant religions, had noticeably more people of Scottish descent, and was markedly less Catholic.
+Compared to the metropolitan and southern parts of New South Wales, the Northern Tablelands and Northern Rivers had a higher concentration of followers of the then-dominant Protestant religions, had more people of Scottish descent, and was less Catholic.
 The choice of a lion rampant, highly-reminiscent of the Royal Banner of Scotland, as the movement's flag suggests that, at least in the movement's earlier years, an element of sectarianism, as well as separatism, may have been involved.
+However, especially after the Second World War, the movement did have supporters among Catholics, in particular, the National Catholic Rural Movement, founded in 1939, which had a political philosophy based upon the doctrine known as Catholic social teaching.
+With its stated aim to ‘to restore and develop agriculture as the central institution of national life’, the National Catholic Rural Movement was seen as 'running on parallel lines' to and as a natural ally of the New State movement.
+By 1949, the Catholic bishop of Armidale, Edward Doody, a supporter of anti-communist Catholic political activist, B.A Santamaria, was a member of the New State movement's executive council.